wang1128/ML_decisionTree_predict/README.md

  - To run the program, you need to bulid a tree.
 For examples: myTree=buildTree(traindata,trainlabel)
  - Then use prune() to prune the tree.
 For instance: pruneTree = prune(validatingdata,validatingLabel,myTree)
  - Finally, use countAcc() to count the accuracy
+ - Run the program directlly, you could get the accurancy of decison tree by testing the data.

 ##Requirements:
  - Python 2.7